zachattack323/remarkable-mcp/README.md

 **Cons:**
 - Only available with sampling-capable clients
-- Falls back to Tesseract if sampling unavailable
+- Falls back to Google Vision (if API key configured) or Tesseract if sampling unavailable

 </details>